-The Verso Corporation operates The Escanaba Paper Company (EPC) pulp and paper mill in Escanaba, Michigan.
+The Verso Corporation operates a pulp and paper mill in Escanaba, Michigan.
 Processes at the facility include the No. 9 Boiler.
 The facility is operated under the Michigan Department of Environmental Quality (MDEQ) issued Renewable Operating Permit (ROP) Number MI-ROP-A0884-2016.
 The No. 9 Boiler is also subject to the operational and emission limits established under 40 CFR 63 Subpart DDDDD - NESHAP for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters.